isomorphic-software/smartclient-docs/classes/StatefulCanvas.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | groupID | [String](#type-string) | true | — | \- optional radio group ID (to ensure the widget is removed from the appropriate group. |

 ### Groups

+- state
+- event handling

+**Flags**: A

+---
+## Method: StatefulCanvas.setActionType

+### Description
+Update the 'actionType' for this canvas (radio / checkbox / button) If the canvas is currently selected, and the passed in actionType is 'button' this method will deselect the canvas.

+### Groups